pivotal/blog/content/post/test-driven-development-for-data-science.md

 1. Start TDD once you have a fair idea of what model and features will go in production.
 2. Don’t test drive everything!
 Figure out the core functionalities of your code.
 For e.g. while feature generation, if a feature is generated using simple count functionality of SQL, trust that SQL’s in-build count functionality is already well tested.
 Writing another test around that won’t add much value.
 3. We [pair programme](http://engineering.pivotal.io/post/pairing-on-data-science/).
 So we test drive things in a ping pong manner, i.e. one person comes up with a test case, the companion makes it pass and then the role reverses.
+This makes TDD interesting. :)
 4. Have separate unit and integrations test suite.
 5. Mock behaviours where appropriate.
 6. Use an appropriate CI tool for automated testing, for example like [Concourse CI](https://concourse.ci/).
 7. As a general rule of thumb, ensure your entire test suite runs within 10 min.
-8. The work product in a DS project is mainly data, not code.

 ## Example

-Let’s demonstrate TDD for data science with an example.
-Assume we are given two features x and y for five observations and the problem at hand is to assign these data points to meaningful clusters.
+Let’s demonstrate TDD for data science with a simple example.
+Assume we are given two features x and y for five observations and the we want to assign these data points to meaningful clusters.

 | Obs | X | Y |
 |:-----|:---|:---|